ThinkbotsAreFree/Birdy/README.md

 * a real-time **chatbot engine**,
 * designed to be as small as possible while still being powerful and easy to use.

-A declarative language, based on special characters instead of keywords, is used to describe a population of nodes called "peers", which communicate asynchronously through a **publish/subscribe** system.
+A declarative language, based on special characters instead of keywords, is used to describe a population of nodes called "units", which communicate asynchronously through a **publish/subscribe** system.

 Here is a complete list of the 32 characters with special meaning.

 ```
-    |       peer
+    |       unit

     §       insert sender signature
     _       set my signature